ISF-H-BRS/SFT/README.md

 ### Transforming Complex-valued Data

 The process for transforming complex-valued data is almost identical, except that the number of input and output samples must match.
+In addition, the input and output buffers must be distinct, in-place transforms are currently not supported.

 ```cpp
 sft::Context<sft::Complex> context(InputSize);